IPrincemishra/Namaste-React/README.md

 ## After episode 05

-- I am not creating folder for each episode, I will create a single folder for all episodes and put all files in that folder.
+- I am not creating folder for each episode, I will create a single folder for all episodes Notes and put all Notes in that folder.
 - But all code will be only updated in the latest episode folder.
 - I will also create a single file for all the code in the latest episode folder.